April 1, 2026 - American Journal - Breanna Morello

 You told me you're going to go back for a third tour.

-I mean, if you can see your neck right there, what you have on your tattoo, 9-11, remember, and a picture of the Twin Towers, you know, some Republicans out there have been saying that Ron Paul would be very dangerous for this country because he wants to bring troops like you back from your post from all over the world.
+I mean, if you can see your neck right there, what you have on your tattoo, 9-11, remember, and the picture of the Twin Towers, you know, some Republicans out there have been saying that Ron Paul would be very dangerous for this country because he wants to bring troops like you back from your post from all over the world.

 Well, I think it would be even more dangerous to start nitpicking wars with other countries.